saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectShipmentItem.md

 **Workflow**

-1.  **Input Validation:** The service first validates the input parameters, ensuring that the `shipmentId` and `shipmentItemSeqId` are valid, and the `recordVariance` and `setAutoCancelDate` flags are either "Y" or "N."
+1.  **Input Validation:** The service first validates the input parameters, ensuring that the `shipmentId` and `shipmentItemSeqId` are valid.

 2.  **Fetch Shipment and Order Details:** It retrieves the `Shipment` and `OrderHeader` records associated with the given `shipmentId`.